Ice vs Heat for Treating Muscle Pain

 When we injure ourselves, we start healing right away.
 The body will naturally raise the temperature at the site of the injury resulting in the inflammatory response (redness, heat sensation, inflammation and swelling).
 This 'fake fever' leaks blood flow to the area to cool it down and start the healing process.

-Adding 'heat' to your injury when it's already inflamed and tender may make your body think there's a new threat to your tissue and increase the pain in order to get you to stop.
+Adding 'heat' to soft tissue when it is already inflamed and tender may make your body think there's a new threat to your tissue and increase the pain in order to get you to stop.
 For some people applying heat on inflamed / swollen tissue will cause the injury to swell-up even more (as much as 3 times larger than normal).
-You'll feel even more pain as the pressure builds on top of your injury.
+You'll feel even more pain as the pressure builds in your hip.

-When Should You Use Heat to Heal Your Muscle Injury?
+When To Use Heat to Treat Your Injured Muscle

-Heat / warming temperature treatment works best to increase blood flow circulation and stimulate healing for older (chronic) injuries, re-injury (after swelling has been reduced) and during long-term post surgery recovery.
+A T•Shellz Wrap® temperature treatment works best to increase blood flow circulation and stimulate healing for older (chronic) injuries, re-injury (after swelling has been reduced) and during long-term post surgery recovery.
 Warmer temperatures should be used approximately 3 to 5 days after you first have the injury.
 Heat should not be started for a least 2 weeks after surgery because inflammation levels will be very high as the healing process starts over again.
-Any use of heat should also be combined with gradual movement to stretch out your muscle and increase range of motion.
+Any use of heat should also be combined with gradual movement to stretch out your muscles, ligaments and tendons and increase range of motion in the joint.

 If you have a chronic muscle injury that keeps getting re-injured you should use heat before activity to loosen up your muscle (making it more flexible).
 When used at this time the warm temperatures naturally extend the elasticity (elastic-nature) of your muscle tissue, making it more movable / pliable for activity.